Skip to content

 Show/hide the header row (the row of column labels).

-show_row_labels class-attribute instance-attribute
+show_row_labels instance-attribute class-attribute

 show_row_labels = show_row_labels